MicrosoftDocs/office-docs-powershell/repo_docs/NEW_CMDLETS.md

 Check the details of your connection instructions, but your session information is stored in a variable.
 For example, in the Exchange connection instructions, the variable is `$Session`.
 You'll use this variable name in later steps.

-If you connected via a custom script or your remote PowerShell session variable isn't apparent, do the following steps:
+**If you connected via a custom script or your remote PowerShell session variable isn't apparent, do the following steps**:

 1. Run the following command to find your session: